Tobacco Grading Criteria Chart: Color, Size, Texture, Oil and Defects

 Understanding tobacco grading criteria reveals the remarkable complexity behind every premium cigar.
 From color assessment to elasticity testing, from aroma evaluation to moisture content—expert graders must master dozens of variables to ensure consistent quality.

 While traditional manual grading requires years of training and experience, the industry is rapidly evolving.
-As we'll see in the final article of this series, AI-powered grading systems are now capable of replicating—and in many cases exceeding—human grading expertise.
+AI-powered grading systems can support human grading teams with repeatable visual inspection data.